← Writing

 Six weeks later, the numbers declined further.

 The onboarding shipped on time, but usage did not improve.
 Without the deferred instrumentation, the team could not see where users were dropping off.
 The simplified experience introduced new friction that obscured the original issue.
-By the time deeper analysis began, the narrative had already hardened.
-The team concluded that the feature itself was probably not strong enough.
+By the time deeper analysis began, the narrative had already started to settle into something more comfortable.
+The team concluded that the feature itself was probably not strong enough, which is a conclusion that tends to arrive once the easier explanations have been exhausted.

 No one in that room lacked intelligence.
 No one acted recklessly.
 The team answered the question that had been asked.